open-orchestra/open-orchestra-docs/en/user_guide/global_page_blocks.rst

 Global Pages and Blocks
 =======================

-To limit the user work, Open Orchestra provide a way to contribute some part of a website once it for all.
-This usage is grouped under the term of **Global page** and **Global blocks**.
+On a webite, certain elements such as header and footer appear from pages to pages.
+On Open Orchestra it would be a pain to contribute again and again those elements in each node.
+To avoid this, Open Orchestra provide a way to contribute some part of a website once for all.
+This feature is delivered by the **Global pages** and the **Global blocks** functionnalities.

+A "Global block" is a block contributed once and that can be include in any node.
+Those blocks are contributed in a special node type that can be seen as a "Global block" repository : a "Global page".

 Global pages
 ------------

-Global pages have several languages, don't have a `workflow`_, have only one version and can be accessed through the left menu of the backoffice.
+Global pages can be accessed through the left menu of the Back Office.
+They have several languages, don't have a `workflow`_ and have only one version.

 .. image:: ../../images/menu_global_page_blocks.png